Chadarius/StarCitizenVoiceAtk/README.md

 Good luck!
 We are all probably going to need it!

-### List of Lagrange Points That Require Extra Mouse Movement
-Most planetary and Lagrange systems can be easily zoomed in on by a mouse double-click.
-However sometimes the target of a moon or Lagrange point station cannot be selected without using the mouse or keyboard to move or rotate the map.
-In these cases the mouse or keyboard movements may or may not translate well between resolutions.

-- Hurston: It requires the nav map to be zoomed to show up.
-Zooming is not accurate in the nav map and can't be replicated to work 100% of the time.
-I'm still experimenting with how this will work.
-I've switched it to manually mouse click for now.
-Come on CIG!
-Get this figured out so it is at least useful! (requires manual intervention)
-- CRU-L1 (requires manual intervention)
-- CRU-L2 (requires manual intervention)
-- CRU-L5 Beautiful Glen Station
-- HUR-L1 Green Glade Station (requires manual intervention)
-- HUR-L2 Faithful Dream Station (requires manual intervention)
-- HUR-L3 Thundering Express Station
-- HUR-L4 Melodic Fields Station
-- MIC-L1 Shallow Frontier Station (no reliable method to select the INS Jericho with mouse zoom)

 ## reShade
 [I'm using Fist and Jawa's reShade tutorial to setup reShade.
 Go check it out here](https://youtu.be/Y21B1t6AGHU).
 Once their setup is done come back here and setup the following keyboard shortcuts for reShade.
+Note: reShade will only work with DirectX 11!

 ### Settings Tab Shortcut Settings
 - ALT-Home - Overlay key